Thomas Brand, senior field applications engineer at Analog Devices.

 TB: At ADI, we offer a whole portfolio from the edge to the cloud.
 We want to deliver secure products, after all, and so we not only ensure secure connections between the components to the cloud or to the network, but also, we ensure that security is already at the edge of the whole signal chain.

-A diagram that depicts Analog Devices’ joint analogue and digital (the transitional period of which is named the ‘Sweet Spot’) signal processing infrastructure, which ends in cloud-based security.
+Analog Devices' diagram that depicts their joint analogue and digital (the transitional period of which is named the ‘Sweet Spot’) signal processing infrastructure, which ends in cloud-based security.
 Image courtesy of Analog Devices.

 Fundamentally, ADI is uniquely positioned in that our products are typically at the edge, where real-world analogue signals are sensed, captured, and digitalised as data.
 Adding security as quickly as possible where the analogue-to-digital conversion occurs allows the security to remain embedded within the data as it moves to higher levels, including the cloud.
 By doing so, ADI makes it more challenging for an adversary to defeat or circumvent security features added at the edge.